kalinduSsasinindu/UrbanFood-API/README.md

 > **Note:** This is a work in progress.
 While the database structure and basic CRUD operations are implemented, some advanced features and optimizations are still under development.

+## Current Implementation Status

+### Database Implementation
+- **MongoDB**: Fully implemented and actively used in the project
+  - All CRUD operations are functional
+  - Generic repository pattern implemented
+  - Proper dependency injection setup
+  - Working with all entity types

+- **Oracle**: Partially implemented but not currently in use
+  - OracleDBContext and OracleRepository classes are implemented
+  - Table creation scripts are ready
+  - Facing issues with Oracle Cloud connection
+  - Currently using MongoDB as the primary database

+### Technical Details
+- The project uses a generic repository pattern for MongoDB
+- Entity mapping is handled through the `FilteredMongoCollection<T>` class
+- Services are injected with `MongoDBContext` for data access
+- Oracle implementation is ready but requires Oracle Cloud configuration

 ## Project Overview

 DMCW is a modern e-commerce platform that allows users to: